MyTooliT/ICOc/ReadMe.md

 test-sth -k flash -k connection
 ```

-, which executes all tests that contain the text `flash` or `connection`.
+which executes all tests that contain the text `flash` or `connection`.

 ### STU

-The explanation for the STH test apply also for the STU tests.
+The explanation for the STH test apply for the STU tests as well.
 Please just replace `sth` in the previous section with the term `stu`.
 For example, to execute all tests for the STU you can use the following command:

 ```sh
 test-stu